selairi/compile-lxqt-ubuntu/README.md

 # compile-lxqt-ubuntu
-Simple script to build LXQt proyect in Ubuntu 15.10.
+Simple script to build LXQt proyect in Ubuntu 15.10 and 16.04.

 Script will install dependencies.
 After that script will download LXQt sources, compile and install it.